You're writing a story told through text messages.

 One of the most important components of writing for this medium is fast pacing.
 Every line counts; there is absolutely no room for passive story setup and exposition.

 The opener must hook quickly.
-Start with questions, mysteries, and interesting statements.
-Don't be scared of in media res.
+Start with questions, mysteries, and interesting statements. you should be giving the player an interesting choice to make as early as possible.

 WALEED Mom?
 I'm looking in your medicine cabinet right now.
 All the bottles are... full?
 MOM Susan?
 What are you doing in my house?
 Thought I fired you back in the 80s.